Abdullah Shah (footballer)

-Syed Abdullah Shah (born 6 February 2001) is a Pakistani professional footballer who plays as a centre-back for the Pakistan national team.
+Syed Abdullah Shah (born 6 February 2001) is a Pakistani professional footballer who plays as a centre-back for Mehran FC and the Pakistan national team.

 Club career

 Early career

 Shah started his youth career with Mehran FC in 2013, and was selected by the Islamabad under-14 team for youth national championships after trials.
 In May 2017, Shah was shortlisted in the Islamabad Football Association squad for their tour in Gothia Cup held in Shenyang, China while playing for Mehran.
 In August 2017, he captained the Islamabad team in the Gothia Cup, where he scored a goal in a 12–0 win against Rising Sun Soccer Academy from India.
 The team were crowned champions after defeating FC Zhaoqing Lixun from China by 7–6 in the penalties.
 Shah was also named player of the tournament.

 POPO FC

 Abdullah then moved to POPO FC, playing often as a right-back, and becoming a regular call up for the senior squad at the age of 16.
 He was subsequently called by Pakistan Premier League department Khan Research Laboratories in November 2017, but the move seemingly failed to materialise.